top of page

 nigms_logo_vertical.jpeg

-Bi-directional transport of the cell nucleus by dynein and kinesin-1 motors along microtubules facilitates fundamental processes in brain and muscle development: The cell nucleus is bi-directionally transported and positioned in a cell cycle specific manner, a process that is important for cell cycle control as well as brain and muscle development.
+Bi-directional transport of the cell nucleus by dynein and kinesin-1 motors along microtubules facilitates fundamental processes in brain and muscle development: The cell nucleus is bi-directionally transported and positioned in a cell cycle specific manner, a process that is essential for differentiation of stem cells that give rise to the majority of neurons and glia cells in the brain.
 Yet, it is unknown how teams of opposing motor complexes collaborate to achieve correct timing, directionality and velocity of transport.
 The nuclear pore complex protein Nup358 provides recruitment sites at the cell nucleus for the opposite polarity motor complexes dynein and kinesin-1, which can bind simultaneously and facilitate bi-directional positioning of the nucleus along microtubules.
-This pathway is essential for a fundamental process in brain development that is required for brain progenitor cells to differentiate to neurons and other cell types.
 Our study serves as a model system to understand how cargo adapters regulate the motility and directionality of cargo transported bi-directionally by both dynein and kinesin-1.
 Read more.

 Single-particle cryo-electron microscopy is a cutting-edge structural biology method that allows us to determine the structures of proteins at a resolution where individual atoms can be visualized.
 Our lab is combining it with other structural biology methods such as X-ray crystallography, computational methods, NMR spectroscopy, circular dichroism spectroscopy, multi-angle light scattering, binding assays and small-angle X-ray scattering to analyze the structures of motor protein complexes that are important for positioning of the nucleus in the cell.